Sometimes it takes a pandemic to recognize a hidden gem.

 - Glutamate and GABA - the gas and brake pedals of brain activity

 - Norepinephrine - the getup and go chemical for focus and fight of flight (adrenaline is downstream)

 - Acetylcholine - both focus, learning AND rest and digest control (the vagus nerve)

-The list above interacts with each other for a carefully orchestrated dance that, when operating correctly, make us think and feel well.
+The list above interact with each other for a carefully orchestrated dance that, when operating correctly, make us think and feel well.

 So...what about Vitamin D?

 Let's start with serotonin since its key to depression, anxiety, and just about every mental health issue (not to mention just plain mood).

 First, the technical...we'll translate, promise:

 Optimal vitamin D spurs serotonin: 1,25-dihydroxyvitamin D represses serotonin reuptake transport (SERT) and degradation (MAO-A) gene expression in cultured rat serotonergic neuronal cell lines